U.S. personal savings rate close to Depression-era rates

-The Commerce Department reported Monday that the savings rate fell into negative territory at minus 0.5 percent, meaning that Americans not only spent all of their after-tax income last year but had to dip into previous savings or increase borrowing.
-The savings rate has been negative for an entire year only twice before — in 1932 and 1933 — two years when the country was struggling to cope with the Great Depression, a time of massive business failures and job layoffs.
+The Commerce Department reported Monday that the savings rate fell into negative territory at minus 0.5%, meaning that Americans not only spent all of their after-tax income last year, but had to dip into previous savings or increase borrowing.
+The savings rate has been negative for an entire year only twice before — in 1932 and 1933 — two years when the country was struggling to cope with the Great Depression.

 A negative savings rate means that Americans spent all their disposable income, the amount left over after paying taxes, and dipped into their past savings to finance their purchases.
-For the month, the savings rate fell to 0.7 percent, the largest one-month decline since a 3.4 percent drop in August.
+For the month, the savings rate fell to 0.7%, the largest one-month decline since a 3.4% drop in August.

 NPR’s Marketplace painted a slightly happier statistical picture about Amercian spending and savings rates: